-While the Company starts the year 2020 with a cash balance of \$36.9 million, the Company must prudently manage its cash and maintain its liquidity amidst the material uncertainty of incoming cash flows during the COVID-19 pandemic.
-The Company's core focus will be on its medical businesses using a predominantly digital strategy to grow its patient network and sell its medical cannabis products both locally in Colombia and globally.
-Maintaining high quality growth and extracts at its cultivation site will be critical to the Company's success.
-Cost reductions in salaries, marketing and other administrative functions have been implemented.
-Capital expenditure programs have been postponed, where possible.
-The Colombian government has resolved to provide health care service companies with financial relief, which could result in the deferral of loan repayments and lease payments at ILANS.
-While the Company will avail itself of financial relief measures, management believes that the Company should have sufficient liquidity to continue operations for at least the next twelve months, satisfy all commitments and repay its liabilities arising from normal business operations as they become due, with the cost cutting measures already underway.
-The Company had cash and short-term investments of \$36.9 million and a working capital balance of \$36.4 million at December 31, 2019.
+The Company's core focus has been on its medical businesses using a predominantly digital strategy to grow its patient network and sell its medical cannabis products both locally in Colombia and globally.
+High quality growth and extraction at its cultivation site has continued throughout COVID-19.
+Cost reductions in salaries, marketing and other administrative functions were implemented.
+Capital expenditure programs were postponed, where possible.
+While the Company will avail itself of financial relief measures, management believes that the Company should have sufficient liquidity to continue operations for at least the next twelve months, satisfy all commitments and repay its liabilities arising from normal business operations as they become due.
+While the Company starts the year 2021 with a cash balance of \$21.6 million and a working capital balance of \$29.1 million, the Company must prudently manage its cash and maintain its liquidity amidst the material uncertainty of incoming cash flows.